-Figure 1.5: Raw measurement of the acceleromter (blue) and of the force sensor at the Hammer tip (red) (a).
-Computed Amplitude Spectral Density of the two signals (normalized) (b)
+Figure 1.5: Raw measurement of the accelerometer (blue) and of the force sensor at the Hammer tip (red) (a).
+Computed Amplitude Spectral Densities of the two signals (normalized) (b)

-The frequency response function H{jk} from the applied force F_k to the measured acceleration X_j is then computed and shown Figure 1.6a.
-The quality of the obtained data can be estimated using the coherence function, which is shown in Figure 1.6b.
+The frequency response function $H{jk}$ from the applied force $F_k$ to the measured acceleration $X_j$ is then computed and shown Figure 1.6a.
+The quality of the obtained data can be estimated using the coherence function (Figure 1.6b).
 Good coherence is obtained from 20 Hz to 200 Hz which corresponds to the frequency range of interest.

-Figure 1.6: Computed frequency response function from the applied force F_k and the measured response X_j (a) as well as computed coherence (b)
+Figure 1.6: Computed frequency response function from the applied force $F_k$ and the measured response $X_j$ (a) as well as computed coherence (b)